Olegajaro/UIKit-Basics/CompositionalLayout/README.md

 # Compositional Layout

+UICollectionView Compositional layout.
+Using a Diffable Data Source to retrieve data.

 ____

-Uncomment the desired line of code to run the desired example.
+Uncomment the desired line of code in `AppDelegate` to run the desired example.

 ```swift
     func application(